beiko-lab/arete/docs/output.md

 [MultiQC](http://multiqc.info) is a visualization tool that generates a single HTML report summarising all samples in your project.
 Most of the pipeline QC results are visualised in the report and further statistics are available in the report data directory.

 Results generated by MultiQC collate pipeline QC from supported tools e.g. FastQC.
 The pipeline has special steps which also allow the software versions to be reported in the MultiQC output for future traceability.
 For more information about how to use MultiQC reports, see <http://multiqc.info>.

-### Pipeline information

-- `pipeline_info/`

-      - Reports generated by Nextflow: `execution_report.html`, `execution_timeline.html`, `execution_trace.txt` and `pipeline_dag.dot`/`pipeline_dag.svg`.
-      - Reports generated by the pipeline: `pipeline_report.html`, `pipeline_report.txt` and `software_versions.csv`.
-      - Reformatted samplesheet files used as input to the pipeline: `samplesheet.valid.csv`.

-[Nextflow](https://www.nextflow.io/docs/latest/tracing.html) provides excellent functionality for generating various reports relevant to the running and execution of the pipeline.
-This will allow you to troubleshoot errors with the running of the pipeline, and also provide you with other information such as launch commands, run times and resource usage.